Learn the basics of cron

 This is Nakagawa from the System Solutions Department.

-This time I will be writing about the basics of cron.
+This time, I'll be writing about the basics of cron.

 What is cron?

-This is a daemon process for UNIX-based operating systems that executes commands at a registered time.
+This is a daemon process for UNIX-like operating systems that executes commands at scheduled times.
 It

 How to write